HabitatFramework/UserGuide/interface/interface.rst

 Filter by Incid Window
 ----------------------

-Allows users to filter the INCID records that appear in the user interface, and correspondingly which features are selected in the active GIS layer, to a single INCID.
+Users can also filter the INCID records that appear in the user interface, and correspondingly which features are selected in the active GIS layer, by entering a single INCID.

 Click :guilabel:`Select... --> Filter by Incid...` to open the window.